Life's Journeys: Prescription Drug Addiction

 It is not easy to accept, own, and quit denying.
 It is the hurdle, the proverbial mountain you must climb.
 And you may need to climb it for many years to come afterwards and possibly for the rest of your life.

 Having lived through the nightmare of being drug dependent for more than twenty years, I freely admit that the journey out of the abyss that had swallowed my life was far, far more difficult than my descent into it had been.
-If you are reading this you may know someone who right now is lost inside a world of pills and perhaps shots as one day floats into the next.
+If you are reading this you may know someone who right now is lost inside a world of pills as one day floats into the next.

 Still more rationale for using ....